Ahmad-ece/AES-FPGA_VERILOG/README.md

 everything is in verilog and implemented using tasks although the code may seem very jagged and messy , i will clean and include packages (ike vhdl) for task definition later. the file "encryptio.v" runs well on RTL simulation and you can see the key_expansion output in it too

+UPDATE 27.04.2022
+decr file made by tanmay and uplooaded by naef